 - Overeating is normal

 This is true, especially during special occasions.
 Among the hubbub of dinners and parties, it’s easy to lose touch with your signals.
-I’m not villainizing overeating.
-I’m just trying to prevent you from beating yourself up and from feeling an extreme level of physical discomfort.
 If you’ve found you’ve overshot your fullness, you will be fine.
 Nip any negative self-talk in the bud.
 Be gentle and remind yourself, “I will be fine.
 It’s okay.
 I can still be trusted with food.”